 This blog has documented the lack of rural doctors; in California, the people-to-doctor ratio in rural counties is more than twice that of urban ones.
 Many rural communities carry the government imprimatur of a "shortage designation," which permits special treatment of foreign medical graduates (FMGs).
 Doctors trained abroad often enter the United States on J-1 visas to complete additional training, but in most cases they are required to return to their home countries.
 (Section 212(e) of the Immigration and Nationality Act is meant to prevent brain-drain.)
-However, waivers are available for FMGs that commit to practicing in parts of the United States carrying the Health Professional Shortage Area (HPSA) designation.
+However, so-called "Conrad 30" waivers are available for FMGs who commit to practicing in parts of the United States carrying the Health Professional Shortage Area (HPSA) designation.
 These practitioners comprise approximately one-quarter of all U.S. physicians.

 |Green areas indicate a designated primary-care HPSA.
 Source: https://datawarehouse.hrsa.gov/tools/quickmaps.aspx|